benbucksch/trex/README.txt

   2.1.
 Layout

-<hbox> and <vbox> will be based on CSS flexbox (and optionally on the
+<hbox> and <vbox> will be based on CSS flexbox (which closely matches
--moz-box, which closely matches the XUL box, if available (Firefox and Chrome) and you wish), so they should be fast.
+the XUL box model), and CSS grid (which closely matches XUL <grid>s).

+They should be fast to render.
+They are probably much faster than HTML <div> and <table>s, because of the top-down layout of the window instead of bottom-up layout of wrapping paragraphs.
+It should also avoid the jiggling of the entire window layout as the content in one box changes.

   2.2.
 Widget objects

-Widget object functions will be added directly to the DOM elements, and attributes and JS properties will be synced, so you can do E("okButton").press(); or E("red").checked = true;, and it will work as expected and trigger the "changed" event for you.
+Widget object functions might be added directly to the DOM elements, and attributes and JS properties will be synced, so you can do `E("okButton").press();` or `E("red").checked = true;`, and it will work as expected and trigger the "changed" event for you.